crusher-dev/documentation/blog/2020-07-22-influxdb-lp-on-tcp.md

   </a> on <a href="https://unsplash.com">Unsplash</a>
 </div>

-We've had a UDP version of the InfluxDB Line Protocol (ILP) reader in QuestDB for quite some time, but we've had customers ask for a TCP version of it, so we delivered!
+We've had a UDP version of the InfluxDB Line Protocol (ILP) reader in Crusher for quite some time, but we've had customers ask for a TCP version of it, so we delivered!

 Using it, and configuring it, are relatively simple so don't expect this to be a long post but I'll walk you through the basics of how to set it up and use it.
-For an added bonus I'll show you how to migrate from using InfluxDB to using QuestDB with a less than a line of configuration.
+For an added bonus I'll show you how to migrate from using InfluxDB to using Crusher with a less than a line of configuration.

 <!--truncate -->